 - Read the manufacturer’s manual thoroughly and determine the release method.
 Follow the release method mentioned with the recipe.

-- Don’t take risk with large pots if you want to use cold-water release method.
-Use alternative method.
+- Don’t take risks with large pots if you want to use the cold-water release method.
+Use an alternative method.

-- For foods that expand, foam or froth; or liquids, do not use quick release (normal release) or slow-normal release method.
+- For foods that expand, foam or froth or for liquids, do not use the quick release (normal release) or slow-normal release method.